How to Protect Yourself from Employment Scams

 One of the primary dangers of falling victim to an employment scam is the disclosure of sensitive information such as financial account details and Social Security numbers.
 These details can then be used by criminals to steal the victim’s identity.
 According to the Federal Trade Commission, job and business opportunity scams resulted in a staggering $367 million in losses in 2022, with the average victim losing $2,000.
 While job scams only accounted for 9% of total identity scams in 2023, they are considered an “emerging” threat by experts.

 AI advancements have played a significant role in the proliferation of job scams.
 Scammers are using AI tools to create job listings and recruitment messages that appear more authentic and compelling.
 These tools help refine their approach to make it more believable and bridge any language or cultural barriers.
-Additionally, the shift towards work has made individuals more susceptible to digital-only transactions, where job seekers may never have face-to-face interactions with recruiters during the hiring process.
+Additionally, the shift towards has made individuals more susceptible to digital-only transactions, where job seekers may never have face-to-face interactions with recruiters during the hiring process.

 To safeguard yourself from falling victim to an employment scam, consider the following provided by experts: